-Right now, without a CFM connected to his insulin pump, Jason knows the sequence to manually administer insulin for food eaten but it can be difficult to navigate while blind.
+A continuous glucose monitor has a sensor attached to the skin that can be read with a smart phone connected wirelessly to an insulin pump.
+Right now, Huston is challenged with pricking his finger, lining up the blood sample to his test strip plus his talking meter doesn't wirelessly transmit to his insulin pump.
+Jason knows the sequence to manually administer insulin from the pump for food eaten but it can be difficult to navigate while blind.
 He would relish a continuous monitor.